Predatory publishing: Beall's List

 Beall's list was used as an authoritative source by South Africa's Department of Higher Education and Training in maintaining its list of accredited journals: articles published in those journals will determine funding levels for their authors; however, journals identified as predatory will be removed from this list.
 ProQuest is reviewing all journals on Beall's list, and has started removing them from the International Bibliography of the Social Sciences.

 In January 2017, Beall shut down his blog and removed all its content, citing pressure from his employer.
 Beall's supervisor wrote a response stating that he did not pressure Beall to discontinue his work, or threaten his employment; and had tried hard to support Beall's academic freedom.

 In 2017, Ramzi Hakami reported on his own successful attempt to get an intentionally poor paper accepted by a publisher on the list and referenced a resurrected version of Beall's list.
 This version includes Beall's original list and updates by an anonymous purported "postdoctoral researcher in one of the [E]uropean universities [who has] a hands-on experience with predatory journals."

 Cabells' Predatory Reports

 At the May 2017 meeting of the Society for Scholarly Publishing, Cabell's International, a company that offers scholarly publishing analytics and other scholarly services, announced that it intended to launch a blacklist of predatory journals (not publishers) in June, and said that access would be by subscription only.
 The company had started work on its blacklist criteria in early 2016.
 In July 2017, both a black list and a white list were offered for subscription on their website.

-Other lists
+Other blacklists

 Since Beall's list closed, other list groups have started.
-These include Kscien's list, which use Beall's list as a starting point, updating it to add and remove publishers.
+These include Kscien's list, which used Beall's list as a starting point, updating it to add and remove publishers.

+In 2020, the Ministry of Science and Technology of China ordered Chinese Center of Scientometrics to launch a blacklist called Chinese Early Warning Journal List (EWJL).
+EWJL classifies journals into three grades: low, medium, or high risk, rather than two (predatory or not) like most other lists.
+Nevertheless, there is an ongoing criticism of this list as well.

 According to a 2020 systematic review of 93 lists, only three were assessed as evidence-based.

 Science funders

+Multiple science funders have taken special measures against predatory publishing, especially in terms of national journal rankings.